 Edwards was the guest of honor at an event organized by the Perfumed Plume Awards for Fragrance Journalism and its founders — Lyn Leigh and Mary Ellen Lapsansky.
 (Photo in the slideshow above.)
 Celebrating the American launch of Edwards' new book, Perfumed Plume II, the event was held at the Society of Illustrators in New York last November.

 Celebrating 8 New Perfume LegendsPerfume Legends II is a revised and updated version of the original Perfume Legends—with new research, stunning images, and eight new 'legends.'

 They are: Fracas, Timbuktu, Nahema, Flower by Kenzo, Tocade, Coco Mademoiselle, Portrait of a Lady, J’Adore, and Féminité du Bois.

 Edwards told guests captivating stories about how some of the most legendary fragrances and their bottles were created.
-Next, he sat for a Q&A with Rodrigo Flores-Roux, master perfumer and vice president of perfumery at Givaudan, followed by a book signing.
-(See photo 1 in the slider above).
+Next, he sat for a Q&A with Rodrigo Flores-Roux, master perfumer and vice president of perfumery at Givaudan, before he signed his book for guests.
+(See photo above).